roshansamuel/joss_saras/paper.md

 and the solver computes this solution with 4 MPI processes in under 12 minutes on a desktop workstation.
 This case is also used as a test case for validation of the solver after its installation.

-The bash and Python scripts used to run this test are supplied with the solver.
+The Bash and Python scripts used to run this test are supplied with the solver.
 Upon running the test script, the solver is compiled and run using a pre-defined set of parameters corresponding to the LDC problem.
 After completion of the simulation, the shell script executes a Python script to read the output